JasonZhangzy1757/Applied-Data-Science-Final-Project/README.md

 # Applied-Data-Science-Capstone
-This is the final assignment of Applied Data Science Course in NYU
+This is the final assignment of Applied Data Science Course in NYU.